DestinyVolt/D-D/Squiddle/Backstory.md

 Aggy is skilled as a Conductor, Engineer, and Tinkerer.
 All the following people have the format: Name (Aggy's Nickname for them).

 *Fenton and Fizzy Striker (Bossman/Fenderbender and Dimple)* \
 Fenton Striker, and his daughter, Fizzy Striker, are technically stationers, but more importantly, Fenton is The Boss.
 He's a Union Man who lead the the charge to overthrow the previous owners of the railway (the drow) 150 years ago, when it was just a series of non-magical minecarts and railtracks.
 Some people believe he has some dwarvish blood, with a big beard, deep voice, stout figure, and a hearty laugh.
 Regardless, he is highly respected by everyone who's part of the railroad.
 He accepted Aggy back into the railroad despite what happened to her, and ensured nobody mistreated her.
 His nicknames for her are Tentacles (pronounced like a philosopher, 'Tent-ah-cleese') and "Jackie".
 Fizzy is barely 10, a happy and niave little gnome who is doted on by her father.
-She calls her father "Pop" and he calls her "Softie".
+She calls her father "Pop" and he calls her "Bubbles".
 Fizzy's mother is unknown.
 She calls Aggy "Choochoo".

 *Gabilam and Mopton Babbleriver (Geebee and Muu)* \
 Gabilam is a tinkerer, and a childhood friend of Aggy's.
 She works in the Tinker's workshop under Kasfan, and specializes in the design of new rails.
 She also helps rein in some of Kasfan's more... out there ideas, and often handles the more grounded aspects of the workshop (like finances).
 Mopton is her husband, a stationer, but is mostly just a stay at home husband.
 He cooks and cleans, and delivers Honey (his nickname for Gabi) her lunch everyday.
 He is absolutely infatuated with her.
 Gabilam's nickname for Aggy is Puddles, while Mopton calls her Noodles.